sadikovi/tunadb/README.md

 # TunaDB

-A simple single-threaded implementation of a storage engine based on copy-on-write B+tree in Rust.
+A simple single-threaded implementation of a storage engine based on copy-on-write B+tree with unconstrained key and value length in Rust.

+I am also working on adding other parts of the database such as query parsing, analysis, and execution using the storage engine.

-This was done mostly for educational purposes to learn more about storage layout and B+trees.
-There is a number of TODOs scattered around the codebase so if you are interested, feel free to open PRs for features or bug fixes.
+If you are interested in helping out, feel free to open PRs for features or bug fixes.
+There is also a number of TODOs scattered around the codebase.

 # Simple key-value store